OctopiChalmers/haski/src/Haski/Example/csamples/halexa/octaviustemp/README.md

-Server BLE code for the DSLustre example.
-The temperature/octavius sensor is modeled as a GATT server.
+Server BLE code for the Halexa example.
+The temperature and motion sensors are modeled as a GATT server.